LeesahMasko/wedding-website/content/section/MondayOOE.md

 ## 5:00pm Ceremony in the Garden

-Meet up a few minures before 5pm to get settled.
-The ceremony won't be long, but it will be sweet and lovely.
+Meet up a few minutes before 5pm to get settled.
+The ceremony won't be long.

 ## Right after the Ceremony